Open Standards are the foundation

 process to exclude competition.

-While RF licensing is addressing only the royalty-payment criteria,
+While RF licensing addresses only the royalty-payment criteria,

 it does not address other restrictions that may be placed on adoption